iamfullz/DropEditor_EP33/README.md

-Cabal Online Ep33+ Drop Editor by PwrDex & AI
+Cabal Online Ep33+ Drop Editor - Python

 NOTE: I'm not an official programmer.
 I have just very basic knowledge about coding.